kou-saki/IMTB-D/README.it.md

 ## API (Relay)

 - `POST /bind` — Register console name and destination (dm/channel, id, lang)
-- `POST /send` — Send text to specified console (can temporarily overwrite with `lang`)
+- `POST /send` — Send text to the specified console (can temporarily overwrite with `lang`)
-- `POST /send_image` — Image OCR → translation → inpainting & drawing → sending
+- `POST /send_image` — Image OCR → Translation → Inpainting & Drawing → Sending
 - `GET  /stats` — Startup status and binding list

 ---

-## Log (JSONL)
+## Logs (JSONL)

 - Default: `log/messages.jsonl`.
 You can change the storage location with `IMTBD_JSONL_PATH` in `.env`.
 - The UI tails this file for display.
-It can also be viewed over UNC sharing.
+It can also be viewed over UNC shares.

 ---